PJSoftware/advent-of-code/2017/17/README-17.md

 Perhaps, if you can identify the value that will ultimately be after the last value written (2017), you can short-circuit the spinlock.
 In this example, that would be 638.

 What is the value after 2017 in your completed circular buffer?

+## Part Two

+The spinlock does not short-circuit.
+Instead, it gets more angry.
+At least, you assume that's what happened; it's spinning significantly faster than it was a moment ago.

+You have good news and bad news.

+The good news is that you have improved calculations for how to stop the spinlock.
+They indicate that you actually need to identify the value after 0 in the current state of the circular buffer.

+The bad news is that while you were determining this, the spinlock has just finished inserting its fifty millionth value (50000000).

+What is the value after 0 the moment 50000000 is inserted?

+### Comment

+Again, running our first version 50000000 times was going to tak a long time -- and require 50Mb of RAM (give or take!)

+Instead we came up with a bufferless option which did not need to do any array insertions; it simply tracked the value when something would have been inserted directly after the zero.
+(It was also going to track the position of the zero, until I realised that nothing would ever be inserted BEFORE the zero...)